Once you have passed the Level I exam, you will receive a digital badge validating your accomplishment. After Level II, you’ll receive a new badge.

 The FSA digital badge helps you to share your achievement with colleagues, employers and friends through various online channels of your choice.
 By sharing your digital badge, those who click on it can verify the badge’s authenticity and learn more about your new skills at the same time.

 You will receive an email allowing you to claim your badge by creating an account, which is as easy as providing your name, email, and country.

-By logging in to your Acclaim account and clicking “Share” under your FSA badge, you can share your badge via:
+By logging into your Credly account and clicking “Share” under your FSA badge, you can share your badge via:

 - And more

 If you are unsure if you have earned a badge, contact [email protected].